thomascrha/resume/resume.md

 2019-2022, Sydney, NSW

 Working on multiple greenfield projects for various clients based primarily around automation of network infrastructure (routers, switches etc.).
-With a focus on designing, creating and implementing backend solutions and performing BAU Dev-Ops/SRE roles for managing and maintain clients infrastructure using infrastructure as code paradigms.
+With a focus on designing, creating and implementing back-end solutions and performing BAU Dev-Ops/SRE roles for managing and maintain clients infrastructure using infrastructure as code paradigms.

 - Designed and developed a collection engine for collecting, processing and actioning network device infrastructure by crawling through a network and hoping between devices collecting their data.
 - Worked on [Rapid for Telstra Purple](https://www.dragonflytechnologies.com/case-studies/telstra-rapid#) a Ansible Tower like offering for managing and provisioning network infrastructure.